Toney001/ToneyTestRepo/Introduction.md

 This self-paced online course explains Power BI in a sequential way, so you can build your knowledge from the ground up.

+-I am always on the go, I need to remain productive no matter where I am or what device I am using.
+-As a seller I need help improving deal quality and accelerating deals through the sales cycle -**My unique business processes are tailored into purpose built apps which enable us to have a competitive advantage

 **Video**